We Buy Fire Damage Houses Logo

 It may be wise to think about incorporating extended or guaranteed cost coverage into your policy if offered by your insurance provider.
 Extended replacement cost insurance provides a specific percentage, over and above your dwelling coverage amount.

 This provides you with some buffer in the event that prices in your area increase.
-For even more comprehensive protection, consider guaranteed replacement cost, which pays to rebuild your home no matter the cost, if that is what you desire.
+For more comprehensive protection, consider guaranteed replacement cost, which pays to rebuild your home regardless of the cost, if desired.

 Are other structures on my property also covered?